jfeldhege/redditoR/README.md

 ## Introduction

-The goal of redditR is to provide an R wrapper to the API of [reddit.com](https://reddit.com).
+The goal of redditoR is to provide an R wrapper to the API of [reddit.com](https://reddit.com).
 You need to have an account with reddit to use redditR.
 Additionally, an app needs to be defined in the settings of your account [here](https://www.reddit.com/prefs/apps/).